SIsilicon/WorldEdit-BE-Docs/docs/usage/brushes.md

 ## Configuring the Brush without Commands

-You can also set up brushes within the Kit's [Config Menu](kit.md/#config). using the item will show another button that will let you edit each brush item as instructed by WorldEdit.
+You can also set up brushes within the Kit's [Config Menu](kit.md/#config). using the item will show another button that will let you create and edit each brush item as instructed by WorldEdit.